tanbro/redis_func_cache/README.md

     cache = RedisFuncCache("my-cache-5", LruTPolicy, redis_client, ttl=300)
     ```

-- per-invocation TTL: The expiration time (in seconds) for each cached item, not the entire cache.
+- per-invocation TTL: (Experimental) The expiration time (in seconds) for each cached item, not the entire cache.

   You can set this argument when decorating a function: